Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for electricity and natural gas in NorthWestern's service area is substantial, estimated in the billions of dollars annually.
-NorthWestern is well-positioned to capture a significant share of this market due to its established infrastructure and regulated status.
+The TAM for electricity and natural gas in NorthWestern's service areas is estimated to be in the billions of USD annually.
+NorthWestern Corporation captures a significant portion of this market.

 Upturn SWOT Analysis